-Luxury Dubai villa rents for AED8.5M over two years
+Luxury Dubai Villa Rents For AED8.5M Over Two Years

 “This limited inventory, combined with Dubai's reputation as a top destination for high-net-worth individuals, points to strong growth potential in the ultra-luxury segment,” said Al Msaddi.

-“The demand for high-end properties is also evident in the resale market, especially for apartments priced above AED10 million.
-Between 2023 and 2024, resale transactions in this segment surged by more than 25%, from AED9.8 billion to AED12.4 billion.
+“The demand for high-end properties is also evident in the resale market, especially for apartments priced above AED10m.
+Between 2023 and 2024, resale transactions in this segment surged by more than 25%, from AED9.8bn to AED12.4bn.

 “Notably, this increase includes only resale transactions, and excludes off-plan sales, indicating a strong and consistent demand for luxury properties in Dubai.”

-In recent years, the market for properties above AED10 million, encompassing both first-sales from developers, and resale transactions, has experienced major growth.

-DXB Interact data reveals that ultra-luxury apartments and villas generated a record AED86.1 billion in sales in 2023, a dramatic leap of 1,245% from AED6.4 billion AED in 2016.
+DXB Interact data reveals that ultra-luxury apartments and villas generated a record AED86.1bn in sales in 2023, a dramatic leap of 1,245% from AED6.4bn in 2016.

 Legal Disclaimer: